efournier92/dashboard-challenge/README.md

 - SCSS syntax should be used for all styles.
 - Ensure the page displays correctly in multiple browsers.
 - Test for responsiveness (mobile).
-- Match the mockup.
+- Match the mock up.
   - The layout should be **pixel-perfect** as a showcase of UI talent and attention to detail.
-  - _Be sure the match the mockup 100%, before adding any extra flair._
+  - _Be sure the match the mock up 100%, before adding any extra flair._
 - Add a click action to your UI.
   - Examples:
     - Display our dialog kit or a popover with any additional data you like.